 - Instruction librarians are available to work with faculty to plan courses that include research modules and/or library instruction to teach students research skills.
 See Teaching Research Skills for details of asynchronous and synchronous options.

-- The online library is fully functional.
+- In addition to in-person access, the online library is fully functional.
 E-books, e-journals, streaming databases are discoverable and accessible through the library catalog.
 Remote services are described on the Study Away page.
 The Off-Campus Access page provides step by step instructions for connecting to library subscription services.

-Interlibrary Loan is open.
-Requests are processed in a timely manner, but we do expect some difficulties securing some materials based on the level of services offered by lending libraries.
+Requests are processed in a timely manner, but turn-around time remains conditional to the level of services offered by lending libraries.
 Place an interlibrary loan request.

-- Streaming - We will digitize library-owned films and make them available in GLOW.
+- Streaming - All library streaming services are available.
+As needed, we will digitize library-owned films and make them available through GLOW.
 Request streaming.
 For questions, contact Mary Dzbenski.

-Purchase requests for new books, films, and other tangible materials are accepted.
-The acquisition process may take longer than usual due to altered workflows related to COVID-19.
-Since we cannot guarantee being able to fulfill rush orders, please submit requests as early as possible.
-Suggest a Purchase.
+We welcome requests to purchase new books, films, and other materials.
 The library is currently not accepting donations of books for the general collection.
 See the library's Acquisitions Policy for Gifts for more information.